sebnitu/vrembem/packages/base/README.md

 # Base

-A collection of modules that apply global style to commonly used HTML elements.
+A collection of modules that apply global styles and provide classes for styling commonly used HTML elements.

 [Documentation](https://vrembem.com/packages/base)